MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P2-Set-Up-In-Xcode/content.md

 Now that you understand the rendering code we just need to call it.
 When working with scenes created in SpriteBuilder the method `didLoadFromCCB` is the right place to perform modifications that shall happen as soon as the scene gets initialized.

 > [action]
-> Let's call our new method from `didLoadFromCCB` by adding this implementation to `Grid.swift`:
+> Let's call our new method from `didLoadFromCCB` by adding this implementation to your `Grid` class:
 >
 >       func didLoadFromCCB() {
 >           setupBackground()